eemintz/eemintz/README.md

 - 👋 Hi, I’m @eemintz - Software Developer
 - 👀 I’m interesting in Machine Learning
+- 🌱 I like Python & C++ languages
+- 🥇 I have BSc degree in Applied Physics
-- 🌱 I have MSc degree in Data Mining
+- 🥈 I have MSc degree in Data Mining
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...